Im not copying you. I video captured this yesterday ;-)

 The thing that consistently makes me happy, however, is my artwork.
 I see aspects of myself in it that I love and understand.
 I get a sense of peace about things when I'm working.

-Rejoice and behold the smell of my nuts.
+Rejoice and Behold the pungency of my nuts for I have arrived!

 Instructions in the listing said to write a few paragraphs about myself and insert a resume so I did.
 Was happy to get an email back with a time for an interview.
 I was so excited about this opportunity that I spent the night before researching German and Belgian beers so that I could knock this one out.